+Linux and Windows Installations

 - You must install ElectricFlow on a local drive.
-Electric Cloud does not support installing the ElectricFlow server on a network volume. - · We recommend installing the ElectricFlow server first, before installing remote agents or web servers. - Make sure you have competed any prerequisite platform setup.
-For more information, see Supported Server Platforms on page 2-1 and Supported Agent Platforms on page 2-5. - The ElectricFlow-provided built-in database is not recommended for production systems.
+Electric Cloud does not support installing the ElectricFlow server on a network volume. - We recommend installing the ElectricFlow server first, before installing remote agents or web servers. - Make sure you have competed any prerequisite platform setup.

+For more information, see Supported Server Platforms on page 2-1 and Supported Agent Platforms on page 2-9.

+The ElectricFlow-provided built-in database is not recommended for production systems.
 We strongly recommend using an alternate database in your production ElectricFlow environment.
-Additionally, the builtin database is not supported in a clustered ElectricFlow configuration.
-See Supported Alternate Databases on page 2-8 for alternate databases supported by ElectricFlow. - If the X Window System is not running or not available, the Linux user interface installer will run in interactive command-line mode. - When installing a 64-bit machine, the 64-bit version of the Java Runtime Environment is installed automatically.
+Additionally, the built-in database is not supported in a clustered ElectricFlow configuration.
+See Supported Alternate Databases on page 2-12 for alternate databases supported by ElectricFlow.

-- When installing an agent, repository server, and/or web server, you can enter information for a remote ElectricFlow server.
+- If the X Window System is not running or not available, the Linux user interface installer will run in interactive command-line mode. - When installing a 64-bit machine 64-bit agent, the 64-bit version of the Java Runtime Environment is installed automatically. - When installing an agent, repository server, and/or web server, you can enter information for a remote ElectricFlow server.
 That information can then be used to discover the server's plugins directory and set it accordingly so the local install is in sync with the remote ElectricFlow server.
 During an agent installation, you can create a resource object on the server automatically.
 Similarly, during a repository installation, you can create a repository object on the server automatically. - If you plan to use a clustered ElectricFlow configuration, see Clustering on page 4-1 to read about additional requirements and considerations.